 Limitation of liabilities

 Advomi is not a law firm and does not offer legal services.
-You agree that by using our marketplace for legal services you enter into contractual relationships with service providers who are not employees or representatives of Advomi.
+You agree that by using Advomi you may enter into contractual relationships with service providers who are not employees or representatives of Advomi.

 Subject to applicable law, under no circumstances, including, but not limited to negligence, shall Advomi be liable for any direct or indirect damages howsoever caused to any person that result from any person’s use, misuse, abuse, access of, or inability to access or use the website, its materials and/or the services of Advomi offered through the website.